-The orchestra’s success has a lot to do with its innovative, tuition-free training program, which taps members of the San Francisco Symphony to coach the young musicians every week before the full ensemble rehearses with SFSYO Music Director Donato Cabrera.
+The orchestra’s success has a lot to do with its innovative, tuition-free training program, which taps members of the San Francisco Symphony to coach the young musicians every week before the full ensemble rehearses with SFSYO Music Director Christian Reif.
 The players also get the invaluable experience of working and talking with many of the renowned artists and conductors who perform with the Symphony, among them Yo-Yo Ma, Sir Simon Rattle, John Adams, Emanuel Ax, Wynton Marsalis and Midori.
-San Francisco Symphony Music Director Michael Tilson Thomas has worked often with the Youth Orchestra, which opened the Symphony’s groundbreaking 1996 American Festival, playing John Cage’s radical music with the Grateful Dead under Thomas’s baton.
+San Francisco Symphony Music Director Michael Tilson Thomas works often with the Youth Orchestra, which opened the Symphony’s groundbreaking 1996 American Festival, playing John Cage’s radical music with the Grateful Dead under Thomas’s baton.

 The Youth Orchestra played its inaugural concert in January 1982, led by founding Music Director Jahja Ling.
 The previous summer, Ling had spent twelve days auditioning hundreds of musicians from across the greater Bay Area, who ranged in age from eleven to twenty.
 He chose eighty-five.
 Ling was succeeded by other notable conductors: David Milnes, Leif Bjaland, Alasdair Neale, Edwin Outwater, Benjamin Shwartz, and Donato Cabrera.
-In 2016, Christian Reif, was appointed as the San Francisco Symphony’s Resident Conductor, became the Youth Orchestra’s Music Director.
+In 2016, Christian Reif, was appointed as the San Francisco Symphony’s Resident Conductor and the Wattis Foundation Youth Orchestra Music Director.

 Today, the orchestra features 108 musicians.
-Three times that many audition for the ensemble, which rehearses with Donato Cabrera Saturday afternoons on the Davies Symphony Hall stage after the Symphony coaches work intensively with the musicians in sectional rehearsals.
-The orchestra typically performs five concerts a year at Davies Symphony Hall in repertoire that ranges from Schumann's Symphony No. 6 and Beethoven's Overture No. 2 to Henze's Mänadentanz from his opera Die Bassariden.
+Three times that many audition for the ensemble, which rehearses with Christian Reif Saturday afternoons on the Davies Symphony Hall stage after the Symphony coaches work intensively with the musicians in sectional rehearsals.
+The orchestra typically performs five concerts a year at Davies Symphony Hall in repertoire that ranges from Shostakovich's Symphony No. 6 and Beethoven's Overture No. 2 to Henze's Mänadentanz from his opera Die Bassariden.